-If you are visiting the Northern Territory from interstate or overseas you are not eligible for PATS.
+- you are visiting the Northern Territory from interstate or overseas

-If you have been resident for less than six months in the Northern Territory, or live primarily in another jurisdiction (e.g. FIFO) then you are not eligible for PATS.
+- you have been resident for less than six months in the Northern Territory, or work in the Northern Territory but live primarily in another jurisdiction (e.g. FIFO)

-If your costs for treatment are to be covered by a third party, for example Worksafe or Department of Veterans Affairs you are not eligible for PATS.
+- if your costs for treatment are to be covered by a third party, for example Worksafe or Department of Veterans Affairs.

 What specialist services are covered under PATS?

-PATS provides financial assistance for people to access the nearest approved specialist medical treatment in the Northern Territory.
+PATS provides financial assistance for people to access the nearest approved specialist medical service in the Northern Territory.